Kelsey Plum goes No. 1 in WNBA draft

 Gray decided to forego her senior year of eligibility and enter the draft a day after the Gamecocks won the title.
 Kaela Davis was taken by the Wings at No. 10, meaning the two Gamecocks who had both transferred into South Carolina together and skipped their last year to play in college will be together in Dallas.

-''It's great to have the connection and familiarity in an unknown situation is great,'' said Davis of playing with Gray.
+''It's great to have the connection and familiarity in an unknown situation,'' said Davis of playing with Gray.

 South Carolina coach Dawn Staley was at the draft and thrilled to see her three players get picked.
-The Gamecocks became just the third school to have three players taken in the opening round, joining Tennessee and UConn.
+The Gamecocks became just the third school to have three players taken in the opening round, joining Tennessee, Georgia and UConn.
 The Huskies had the first three picks in last year's draft.
 They had no one taken in the first round this year for the first time since 2012.
+Saniya Chong, the lone senior on the team, was picked by Dallas in the third round.

-''It's so great to see those three young ladies get a chance to realize their dreams,'' she said. ''I couldn't be happier for them.''
+''It's so great to see those three young ladies get a chance to realize their dreams,'' Staley said. ''I couldn't be happier for them.''

 Northwestern's Nia Coffey went fifth to San Antonio, with Maryland's Shatori Walker-Kimbrough picked sixth by Washington.

 Atlanta took Brittney Sykes of Syracuse seventh.
 Brionna Jones of Maryland went to Connecticut with the eighth pick.
 Chicago used its second pick in the first round to select Tori Jankoska at No. 9.
+That made for four Big Ten players drafted in the first nine picks.

-Sydney Wiese of Oregon state went 11th to Los Angeles and Alexis Jones of Baylor closed out the first round heading to Minnesota.
+Sydney Wiese of Oregon State went 11th to Los Angeles and Alexis Jones of Baylor closed out the first round heading to Minnesota.

 The draft was held in an event space in New York with WNBA President Lisa Borders announcing the picks from a deejay booth, creating a party-like atmosphere although there wasn't the traditional podium and stage for the players to walk up to and greet the president.